opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 which area is which.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FFC ROM onto randomize.exe.
-You MUST put the ROM in the same folder as the exe, or it won't work.

 Finally, this normally only works on Windows.
 For Mac and Linux, I can only point you to
 WINE: https://www.winehq.org